csmap-surveys/csmap-surveys.github.io/twitter_compliance.md

 ### When will I see my rewards?
 This study continues through TK.
 We will screen submissions for completeness and distribute rewards by TK.

-If you have any questions or need support, please email nyutwittersurveys@gmail.com.
+If you have any questions or need support, please email <a href="mailto:nyutwittersurveys@gmail.com">nyutwittersurveys@gmail.com</a>.